MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.1.5 =

+09.05.2021: js-change to load WordPress-images with srcset and portrait-mode correctly

+11.05.2021: introduced an CSS-option to change the background color of the slides, and several options of fotorama are now changeable with parameters of the shortcode.
+Currently no admin settings for that.
+But the default-values are not too bad.
+Soo, no need to change this here.
+TODO: Update this readme for this settings and changes!

 = 0.1.4 =
-1.05.2021: PHP error correction for setting of custom-fields lat and lon from gpx-file
+1.05.2021: PHP error correction for setting of custom-fields lat and lon from gpx-file 6.05.2021: check server-config "allow_url_fopen" and show message if admin is logged instead of geaaddress.
+6.05.2021: Two new fotorama options introduced, "fit" and "ratio"

 = 0.1.3 =
 14.04.2021: Loading of scripts and styles changed!
 Now loaded only if the shortcode is on a page.
-So it is no longer required to fiddle with Asset Clean up.
+So it is no longer required to use Asset Clean up for that.

 = 0.1.2 =
 3.04.2021: Minor php error correction